2023 Best General Engineering Technology Bachelor's Degree Trade Schools in Ohio

 Top Ohio Trade Schools for a Bachelor's in General Engineering Technology

-Our analysis found Miami University - Hamilton to be the best school for general engineering technology students who want to pursue a bachelor’s degree in Ohio.
+Our 2023 rankings named Miami University - Hamilton the best school in Ohio for general engineering technology students working on their bachelor’s degree.
 Located in the suburb of Hamilton, Miami University - Hamilton is a public school with a small student population.

 After completing their Bachelor's Degree, engineering tech graduates from Miami University - Hamilton carry an average student debtload of $22,249.

-Full General Engineering Technology at Miami University - Hamilton Report
+Read full report on General Engineering Technology at Miami University - Hamilton

 While working on their Bachelor's Degree, engineering tech majors at Miami University - Middletown accumulate an average of around $22,249 in student debt.

-Read full report on General Engineering Technology at Miami University - Middletown
+Full General Engineering Technology at Miami University - Middletown Report

-The excellent bachelor’s degree programs at Kent State University at Tuscarawas helped the school earn the #3 place on this year’s ranking of the best general engineering technology schools in Ohio.
-Located in the distant town of New Philadelphia, Kent State University at Tuscarawas is a public college with a small student population.
+A rank of #3 on this year’s list means Kent State University at Tuscarawas is a great place for general engineering technology students working on their bachelor’s degree.
+Located in the town of New Philadelphia, Kent State University at Tuscarawas is a public college with a small student population.

 While working on their Bachelor's Degree, engineering tech majors at Kent State University at Tuscarawas accumulate an average of around $29,221 in student debt.